-If you are a film critic in North Carolina, it’s possible you may receive an invitation from us to join the NCFCA.
-However, even if you don’t receive an invitation, you’re more than welcome to apply for membership.
+If you are a film critic in North Carolina, it’s possible you may receive an invitation from a member of the Governing Committee to join the NCFCA.
+However, even if you don’t receive an invitation, you may apply for membership.
 Here’s what should know if you’re interested in joining the NCFCA.

 Must be a working film critic.
-While we appreciate journalists who report on news, interviews and other film-related features, we are focused on reviews and criticism.
+While we appreciate journalists who report on news, write interviews, and produce other film-related features, we are focused on reviews and criticism.
 To be considered for membership, you must contribute film reviews on a regular basis for your outlet.
+(While exceptions can be made, new content should be produced and disseminated at least once a month.)

 Must either be located in North Carolina or contribute work to an outlet that primarily reaches an audience in North Carolina.

 We accept print, broadcast, cable and online critics.
 Critics who contribute to newspapers, magazines, blogs, websites, TV, radio, podcasts and other forms of new media are all welcome to apply.
 If you’re concerned your outlet might not qualify, feel free to email firstname.lastname@example.org and let us know more about your work.

 Please email the following materials and information to email@example.com: